tiilt-lab/MultiCraft/README.md

 # tiiltMultiCraft
-A project aimed at providing a voice and gaze interaction interface for Minecraft
+A project aimed at providing a voice and gaze interaction interface for Minecraft.
+This project is still under active development.

+## Gameplay Setup
+Please read [manual_setup.md](manual_setup.md) for more detailed information.
+This project works best if you install Miniconda3 (Miniconda for Python 3.X) to run the Python side.
+You can click here for the [Windows Installation](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe), or here for the rest: https://docs.conda.io/en/latest/miniconda.html.
+Once you install Miniconda3, be sure to initialize it to run in in your terminal or use the Anaconda Prompt.
+Currently, there are only automated setup and start scripts for Windows (`setup.bat` and `start.bat`).

+## Development Setup
-# Eclipse
+### Eclipse
-## Development Environment Setup
+#### Development Environment Setup
 1. Create a new Java Project with the name MultiCraft
 2. Set JRE to 1.8
 3. Replace the src folder in the project folder with the src folder from the repository